zhangzheheng12345/zhangzheheng12345/README.md

-# 👋 Hi, I’m @zhangzheheng12345
+# 👋 Hi, I’m Zheheng Zhang

 I'm a beginner & lover of programming, and a junior high school student.
 I look forward to be a programmer in the future, so now I'm making efforts.

 ## Interest

-👀 I’m interested in Go, C++, HTML & JavaScript & CSS & Vue, Python, Haskell, Brainfuck (just for fun) and dev tools making.
+👀 I’m interested in Go, C++, HTML & JavaScript & CSS & Typescript & Vue (in short that's front end tech), Python, Haskell, Brainfuck (just for fun) and dev tools making.

 ## Projects